 - One-click install services from RapidSeedbox help you save time.
 Instead of installing the entire application on your server, one click from the maintenance tab will make the application ready.
 You would only need to install it on your local machine.

 - Download Resilio/Sync to your local machine and launch it.
 You can run Resilio/Sync as a service in Windows OS.
 Choose among the following settings when installing the application.
 You will be prompted by the local user/password.

-- You can select a “Downloads” folder or a “ Plex Media” folder in your seedbox and set this as a Sync File.
+- In the opening window, you can add the folder that you want to sync.
+You can select a “Downloads” folder or a “ Plex Media” folder in your seedbox and set this as a Sync File.